friendly-traceback/docs/source/tracebacks_en_3.8.rst

     Exception raised on line 28 of file TESTS:\runtime\test_value_error.py.

+       24:     assert "ValueError: not enough values to unpack (expected 3, got 2)" in result
        26:     d = "ab"
        27:     try:
     -->28:         a, b, c = d